thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 The guide covers:

- - **Connecting devices to ThingsBoard:** This section provides instructions on how to add a new device using the UI, and check its connections to the ThingsBoard platform;
+ - **Connecting devices to ThingsBoard.** This section provides instructions on how to add a new device using the UI, and check its connections to the ThingsBoard platform;
- - **Push data from devices to ThingsBoard:** Details on how to send telemetry data using various protocols such as HTTP, MQTT, CoAp, and others, including command line examples for publishing data;
+ - **Push data from devices to ThingsBoard.** Details on how to send telemetry data using various protocols such as HTTP, MQTT, CoAp, and others, including command line examples for publishing data;
- - **Build real-time end-user dashboards:** The guide explains how to create a dashboard, add widgets (such as Entities table, Charts, and Alarms table) to visualize data, and configure these widgets to display specific information like temperature readings;
+ - **Build real-time end-user dashboards.** The guide explains how to create a dashboard, add widgets (such as Entities table, Charts, and Alarms table) to visualize data, and configure these widgets to display specific information like temperature readings;
- - **Define thresholds and trigger alarms:** Configure alarm rules to trigger notifications when certain conditions are met (e.g., temperature exceeds a specific threshold);
+ - **Define thresholds and trigger alarms.** Configure alarm rules to trigger notifications when certain conditions are met (e.g., temperature exceeds a specific threshold);
- - **Alarm notifications:** This section covers the setup notifications in the ThingsBoard Notification center to inform end-users about triggered alarms over email, SMS, or other systems;
+ - **Alarm notifications.** This section covers the setup notifications in the ThingsBoard Notification center to inform end-users about triggered alarms over email, SMS, or other systems;
- - **Sharing dashboards with customers:** It discusses how to share dashboards with customers, ensuring they have access to their respective dashboards, devices, and data;
+ - **Sharing dashboards with customers.** It discusses how to share dashboards with customers, ensuring they have access to their respective dashboards, devices, and data;
- - **Create customer user:** Finally, it explains the process of creating and activating a customer user, allowing them to log in and interact with the dashboards and devices they have access to.
+ - **Create customer user.** Finally, it explains the process of creating and activating a customer user, allowing them to log in and interact with the dashboards and devices they have access to.

 Overall, this tutorial serves as an initial orientation to enable new users to effectively navigate and utilize the ThingsBoard Professional Edition for IoT device management and data visualization.